operbot/operbot/README.rst

 **COPYRIGHT**

-OPERBOT is placed in the Public Domain.
+``operbot`` is placed in the Public Domain.
 No Copyright, No License.